Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## X-Axis Rail:

-The X-Axis runs along a V-Sot 2040 aluminum extrusion.
+The X-Axis runs along a V-Slot 2040 aluminum extrusion.
 The longer the extrusion, the more travel distance you will have.

 The slider assembly takes approximatly 120mm off of the travel distance.